OlleSL/Stat-40-Project/README.md

 ## Research Questions
 Which country produces the most wine?
 How does alcohol percentage affect the price of wine?
-How does category affect the rating of the wine?
+How does the category affect the rating of the wine?
 Which wine taster has tasted the most wines?
 Which wines have the highest ratings?